flutter-tizen/plugins/packages/tizen_bundle/README.md

 ### Adding Content to a Bundle

-The bundle content is in the from of key-value pairs, the key is always a string.
+The bundle content is in the from of key-value pairs.
+The key is always a string.
 The value can be of the following types:

 **Table: Bundle value types**
 | Type enum                | Dart type         |